 - Lots of great detail in the materials!
 I often to back to them as a comprehensive reference on the finer points of implementation details.

 - Eric Hanselman

-The IPv6 Transition Mechanisms is a 2-hour technical presentation available as WebEx recording and associated slide deck in PDF format.
+The IPv6 Transition Mechanisms is a 2-hour technical presentation available as a set of downloadable MP4 videos and associated slide deck in PDF format.
 We can also organize an on-site event, where the topics of this presentation are combined with in-depth discussion of other IPv6-related topics that apply to your network.

 - Webinar materials in PDF format (list)